Black-in-CS/prototype/README.md

 Prototype/testing page of our website/pages!

-Based on the renowned front-end, mobile-first Bootstrap framework, as well as various Javascript-web libraries General Highlights:
+Based on the renowned front-end, mobile-first Bootstrap framework, as well as various Javascript-web libraries

-Based on Bootstrap 4
+## General Highlights:
-Fully working contact and subscribe forms with validation Use Bootstrap markup in your mega menu
+- Fully working contact and subscribe forms with validation
+- Use Bootstrap markup in your mega menu
-Live development environment powered by Browsersync Detailed documentation with code examples
+- Live development environment powered by Browsersync
-Prompt and friendly after-sales support
+- Detailed documentation with code examples

 ## Design & CSS Highlights:
 - Fully responsive web design, mobile friendly